- Personal Health Information Protection Act, 2004

-- Documents required to be made and maintained by members under the Pharmacy Act, 1991 and its regulations and any federal or provincial legislation governing the purchase or sale of drugs.
+- Documents required to be made and maintained by registrants under the Pharmacy Act, 1991 and its regulations and any federal or provincial legislation governing the purchase or sale of drugs.

-- Documents required to be made and maintained by members practising in the pharmacy in order to meet the standards of practice of the profession.
+- Documents required to be made and maintained by registrants practising in the pharmacy in order to meet the standards of practice of the profession.